eclipse/che-theia-terminal-extension/README.md

 # Terminal exec extension

-Terminal exec extension creates multi-machine terminals for Theia inside Eclipse CHE workspaces.
+Terminal exec extension creates terminals in specific containers for Theia inside Eclipse CHE workspaces.
 Extension uses che-machine-exec server side from repository https://github.com/eclipse/che-machine-exec and client side in the "che-theia-terminal" directory.
 Server side was written on the go-lang and uses docker client to create terminal connection based on docker exec.
 Current extension it's Theia widget written on the Typescript.